Rhombic Antenna Array

 The Rhombic antenna is a wide-band progressive traveling-wave (fast-wave) antenna, made of two acute-angle V-beams placed end-to-end and terminated in an open circuit or in a resistive load.
 Each side of the antenna is made of two legs of length "L" and as a whole the antenna has the shape of a rhombus, that is, the opposite angles are of the same value.
 The non-terminated Rhombic antenna is bi-directional, whereas the terminated Rhombic antenna is directional.
 The Rhombic antenna is useful over a wide frequency range.
 Although some changes in gain, directivity, and characteristic impedance do occur with a change in operating frequency, these changes are small enough to be neglected.
 A rhombic antenna design works best at a height of one-half to a full wavelength at the lowest frequency.

-So no waiting for a rotator to turn, the system has every direction, every band, every time.
+So: No waiting for a rotator to turn, the system has every direction, every band, every time.

 The Rhombic is an equilateral parallelogram shaped antenna, it has two opposite acute angles.
 The tilt angle, θ is approximately equal to 90° minus the angle of major lobe.
 Rhombic antenna works under the principle of a fast traveling wave antenna.
 It is setup in the form of a rhombus or diamond shape and is normally suspended horizontally above the surface of the earth, but can be made vertical.
 It works great for long-distance F-layer propagation due to low vertical radiation angle, however it does have some higher radiation lobes which were thought as wasted power for long point to point use but for ham radio this help fill in closer in coverage, but overlooked in modeling and a major advantage of the antenna for ham radio use, for making more QSOs.